 The Cold Light of Day budget, cast

 Reportedly budgeted at $25 million, The Cold Light of Day has to date earned only $13.1 million internationally (according to figures found at Box Office Mojo).
 If those figures are accurate, in all likelihood this Henry Cavill vehicle will end up very much in the red even after ancillary revenues are tallied.
-Directed by Mabrouk El Mechri, among whose credits is the Jean-Claude Van Damme self-parody / reflective drama JCVD, The Cold Light of Day also features Bruce Willis (as Cavill's father), Veronica Echegui, Sigourney Weaver, Caroline Goodall, Roschdy Zem, and Joseph Mawle.
+Directed by Mabrouk El Mechri, among whose credits is the Jean-Claude Van Damme self-parody/self-reflective drama JCVD, The Cold Light of Day also features Bruce Willis (as Cavill’s father), Veronica Echegui, Sigourney Weaver, Caroline Goodall, Roschdy Zem, and Joseph Mawle.

 Henry Cavill shirtless in The Cold Light of Day: Summit Entertainment.